Sitting in the heart of Wiltshire approximately 12 miles north of Salisbury is Salisbury Plain.

 The thirty mile walk can be downloaded here but is best navigated in conjunction with Ordnance Survey maps.

-At certain times of year, notably Easter and St Giles’ Day, St Giles’ Church in the village is open to the general public.
+At certain times of year, notably Easter and St Giles’ Day, St Giles’ Church in the village is open to the general public and is now under the care of the Churches Conservation Trust.

 Planning a visit to Salisbury Plain?